L1ghtn1ng/Shai-Hulud-Scanner/README.md

 # Shai-Hulud Detection Scanner

-A cross-platform security scanner for detecting the **Shai-Hulud** npm supply chain malware.
-Available for both Windows (PowerShell) and Unix/Linux/macOS (Bash).
+A cross-platform **pure Go** security scanner for detecting the **Shai-Hulud** npm supply chain malware.

+- Easy to distribute as a single binary
+- Cross-platform (Windows, macOS, Linux)

+---

 ## Background